 Fulford is their home, and we support their changing physical and emotional needs so they can stay here as long as they want to.

 We’re only 10 minutes from the beach and the shops in Littlehampton.
-We’re within easy reach of the A27 and three local train stations.
+We’re within easy reach of the A27 and two local train stations (Littlehampton and Angmering).

 The 700 bus route stops right outside Fulford and can take you all the way to Brighton or to Portsmouth.
-We’re also really lucky to be only three miles from the South Downs National Park.
+We’re also really lucky to be close to the South Downs National Park.

 As well as caring for our residents we care about their families too.